NI sprinter Reid barred from Commonwealth Games

 While Reid was nominated by Athletics Northern Ireland for the Birmingham multi-sport event and his selection endorsed by Commonwealth Games Northern Ireland, he faced a further hurdle with the overall organising committee having the power to prevent athletes from competing.

-Primarily a 200m specialist, Reid set his personal best of 20.27 in 2018 which the year he switched international eligibility from Great Britain to Ireland.
+Primarily a 200m specialist, Reid set his personal best of 20.27 in 2018 which was the year he switched international eligibility from Great Britain to Ireland.

 After winning his Commonwealth Games medal in April 2018, Reid reached the 200m final at the European Championships later that year in his first international appearance for Ireland.

-Reid, 27, won Northern Ireland's first athletics medal in 28 years when he claimed an impressive bronze in the 200m four years ago before reaching the semi-finals of last year's delayed Olympics in Tokyo.
+Reid won Northern Ireland's first athletics medal in 28 years when he claimed an impressive bronze in the 200m four years ago before reaching the semi-finals of last year's delayed Olympics in Tokyo.